Last Reviewed by: Dr. Steve Knighton | March 15, 2026

 Morton’s Neuroma & Ball of the Foot Treatment Oakville

 Have you been diagnosed with Morton’s Neuroma or Metatarsalgia?
 Our physiotherapists and chiropractors are experts at treating metatarsalgia.
-Our evidence based therapy teams treat all types of foot pain, more often then not, if you have a sharp stabbing pain in the base of you toes its probably Morton’s Neuroma.
+Our evidence based chiropractic care and physiotherapy teams treat all types of foot pain, more often then not, if you have a sharp stabbing pain in the base of you toes its probably Morton’s Neuroma.

 Dr. Steve has been helping patients with for pain from Morton’s Neuroma for nearly 17 years at his Oakville clinic.
 He has developed his own protocol of shockwave and “scrapping” to relieve the patients pain associated with Morton’s Neuroma.
 Shockwave is the gold standard for Morton’s Neuroma pain relief.